NikolaNikushev/git-scraper/README.md

     ```
     GITHUB_TOKEN=<your token>
     OUTPUT_FOLDER=<your output folder>
+    SINGLE_CSV_FILE=<true/false>
     ```
 1.  run `yarn` or `npm install`

 ## How to use
 - Assuming you have the project configured, you can provide the following variables in the `.env` file:
     - OUTPUT_FOLDER - this allows you to configure where would you like the outputs of the project to be
+    - SINGLE_CSV_FILE - should all outputs go into 1 single file, instead of grouping by project

 - Then you can provide a list of projects inside the [input.json](./src/input.json).